-— Mark, for the Winzes —
+— Anne Marie, for the Winzes —

 Anne Marie and I rushed down an airport hallway in Dallas.
 An early morning thunderstorm in Orlando delayed our departure, leaving us only 15 minutes between flights.
 If we missed this one, we’d have to go through Phoenix or Chicago to get from Dallas to Oklahoma City.